chalov-anton/Our-first-progect/README.md

 # Our-first-project
-The project is in Developing, the description will be changed soon
+The project is in Developing, the description will be added soon

 Authors:
  Front End - Alexandra Smirnova